Executive Search in Brazil’s Infrastructure Sector

 Boards increasingly demand ESG integration, risk oversight, and transparent reporting structures.

-EPC mandates require sector mapping and discreet outreach to senior operators across Brazil and international markets.
+Generic recruitment models fail in this environment.
+Infrastructure mandates require sector mapping and discreet outreach to senior operators across Brazil and international markets.

-Critical Roles in Brazil’s EPC Market
+Critical Roles in Brazil’s Infrastructure Market

 Demand remains strong for: